digitalfondue/lavagna/README.md

 # Latest stable release is 1.0.7.2 (2016-10-06) #
 # Latest pre-release is 1.1-M1 (2016-10-06) #

-# Note: The UI/UX of "master" is broken, as we are currently switching to angular-material.
-The stable branch is 1.0.x

 ## About ##

 [Lavagna](http://lavagna.io) is a small and easy to use issue/project tracking software.